You may assume that the air you breathe, the products you use, and the water that you drink are all safe; this is a reasonable assumption.

 Unfortunately, this plant has been linked to the cancer-causing gas ethylene oxide.
 Allegations have been raised that BD Bard emitted a dangerous amount of ethylene oxide at the Covington site.

-BD Bard has also agreed to reduce emissions when it reopens.
-That being said, the plant has been operating for many years.
-If you have any questions about the BD Bard and chemical exposure, contact our Covington, GA toxic tort lawyers for immediate assistance.
+If you have any questions about the BD Bard and chemical exposure, contact our Covington, Georgia ethylene oxide exposure lawyers for immediate assistance.

 What Is Ethylene Oxide?